How to Write the Perfect Thank You Email After a Zoom Interview

 Start with a friendly yet professional greeting.
 If the interviewer introduced themselves by their first name, it’s fine to address them that way.
 Otherwise, stick to formal titles (e.g., Dear Mr. Johnson).

-2. How do you write a Thank You Email: Express Your Gratitude
+2. How to write the perfect thank you email: Express Your Gratitude

 Thank them for their time and the opportunity to interview.
 Be specific about what you appreciated, whether it was learning more about the company culture, hearing about a project you’d be working on, or the way they described the team dynamics.